sutoiku/puffin/docs/Query Proxy.md

 - A client-side [DuckDB extension](Extension.md)
 - A cloud-side **Query Proxy** operated by PuffinDB
 - A cloud-side **Query Generator** running on the vendor's cloud or the user's VPC (depending on IP protection requirements)
-- A cloud-side **Registry** of query generators managed by PuffinDB
+- A cloud-side **Registry** of supported query generators managed by PuffinDB

 The `puffindb` DuckDB extension is installed once by the user.
 From there, support for any number of query generators can be added from DuckDB's SQL API, using the public **Registry** managed by PuffinDB.
 Once a query is submitted by the user through DuckDB's SQL API, it is sent to the cloud-side **Query Proxy**, which forwards it to the **Query Generator**.
 The query is then translated into SQL and sent back to the user's DuckDB engine for execution.